project-miracl/miracl/README.md

 To reproduce our baselines:

-1. Install the development version of Pyserini following the [instructions](https://github.com/castorini/pyserini/blob/master/docs/installation.md#development-installation).
+1. Install the development version of Pyserini following [these instructions](https://github.com/castorini/pyserini/blob/master/docs/installation.md#development-installation).
 2. Manually place all topics and qrels files under `tools/topics-and-qrels`.
 The topics and qrels files can be found under `miracl-v1.0-${lang}/topics` and `miracl-v1.0-${lang}/qrels` in the [HuggingFace dataset](https://huggingface.co/datasets/miracl/miracl).
 3. Following the commands in our [2-click-reproduction (2CR) website](https://castorini.github.io/pyserini/2cr/miracl.html).